 Yes, meeting planners like to plan and therefore control situations so that they are executed to perfection.
 Control freaks have long held bad reputations for not being good team players or for simply setting the bars to high.
 However, being a control freak doesn’t have to be a bad thing.
-In fact, most good meeting planners require the character traits of a control freak in order to do their job well.
+In fact, most good meeting planners require these character traits to do their jobs well.
 Here are three of your favorite TV control freaks that prove these character traits more often than not lead to success—especially in the meetings industry.

 Monica Geller’s Need to Be Clean Leads to Focus & Efficiency